While not as famous of other ghosts, the White Lady of Tutbury remains intriguing.

 Some 350 years later, the Castle was the glittering jewel and center of power for John O’Gaunt, 1st Duke of Lancaster, fourth son of King Edward III, and the historical inspiration for the fictional Tywin Lanister in Game of the Thrones.

-But it is unlikely this fanciful portrayal of the Castle in Gaunt’s day is accurate.
+This is believed to be an accurate portrait of the Guaunt made shortly after his death.
+It is unlikely this fanciful portrayal of the Castle in Gaunt’s day is accurate.
 Much of the masonry didn’t exist for another century.
 Still, it was a palace compared to most castles.
 As the permanent home of his wife, Constance of Castile, it was made resplendent under her direction, and was reputedly the Windsor of its day.

 Here is a drawing from the British Library, of the Castle’s interior made in 1584-85, which would have been around the time of her final stay.
 She was executed at Fotheringhay Castle in 1587 for plotting Elizabeth’s assassination.